 UCD archives, maintains, and distribute ES cell clones, live mouse lines, and frozen embryos and sperm,

 while CHORI archives, maintains, and distribute all vectors.

-The KOMP Repository is located at the University of California Davis and Children’s Hospital Oakland Research Institute.
+The KOMP Repository Collection is located at the MMRRC at the University of California, Davis and Children’s Hospital Oakland Research Institute.
 Question?
 Comments?
 For Mice, Cells, and germplasm please contact us at firstname.lastname@example.org, US 1-888-KOMP-MICE or International +1-530-752-KOMP, or for vectors email@example.com or +1-510-450-7917.